techcow2/NetSim/README.md

    - Save the changes to your `api_proxy.php` file.

-This change will ensure that the published simulations are linked to your specified domain.
+This change will make sure that the published simulations are linked to your specified domain.